ryan-roemer/sphinx-bootstrap-theme/README.rst

 =========

-When a tag is pushed of the form ``vX.Y.Z`` (with the starting ``v``), it will build the distribution using ``tox -e dist`` and uploaded to PyPI automatically.
+When a tag is pushed of the form ``vX.Y.Z`` (with the starting ``v``), it will build the distribution using ``tox -e dist`` and upload to PyPI automatically.
 Before pushing a tag, using Test PyPI should be done.
 In addition to ``tox``, install `twine <https://twine.readthedocs.io/en/latest/>`_ (``pip install twine``).